Skeuomorph: Virtual examples

 Many computer programs have a skeuomorphic graphical user interface that emulates the aesthetics of physical objects.
-Examples include a digital contact list resembling a Rolodex, and IBM's 1998 RealThings package.
+Examples include a digital contact list resembling a Rolodex and IBM's 1998 RealThings package.
 A more extreme example is found in some music synthesis and audio processing software packages, which closely emulate physical musical instruments and audio equipment complete with buttons and dials.
-On a smaller scale, the icons of GUIs may remain skeuomorphic representations of physical objects, such as an image of a physical paper folder to represent computer files.
+On a smaller scale, the icons of GUIs may remain skeuomorphic representations of physical objects, such as an image of a physical paper folder to represent computer files in the desktop metaphor.
 This is even the case for items that are no longer directly applicable to the task they represent (such as a drawing of a floppy disk to represent "save").

-Apple Inc., while under the direction of Steve Jobs, was known for its wide usage of skeuomorphic designs in various applications.
-This changed after Jobs' death when Scott Forstall, described as "the most vocal and high-ranking proponent of the visual design style favored by Mr. Jobs", resigned.
+Apple Inc., while under the direction of Steve Jobs, was known for its wide usage of skeuomorphic designs in Mac OS X and various applications.
+This changed after Jobs's death when Scott Forstall, described as "the most vocal and high-ranking proponent of the visual design style favored by Mr. Jobs", resigned.
 Apple designer Jonathan Ive took over some of Forstall's responsibilities and had "made his distaste for the visual ornamentation in Apple's mobile software known within the company".
 With the announcement of iOS 7 at WWDC in 2013, Apple officially shifted from skeuomorphism to a more simplified design, thus beginning the so-called "death of skeuomorphism" at Apple.
+Skeuomorphism is a key component of Frutiger Aero, an Internet aesthetic derived from mid-2000s user interface designs.

 Other virtual skeuomorphs do not employ literal images of some physical object; but rather allude to ritual human heuristics or heuristic motifs, such as slider bars that emulate linear potentiometers and visual tabs that behave like physical tabbed file folders.
 Another example is the swiping hand gesture for turning the "pages" or screens of a tablet display.

+Microsoft used skeuomorph design in Windows XP to Windows 7.

 Virtual skeuomorphs can also be auditory.
 The shutter-click sound emitted by most camera phones when taking a picture is an auditory skeuomorph.
-Another familiar example is the paper-crumpling sound when a document is trashed.
+Other familiar examples are the paper-crumpling sound when a document is trashed and sound engines in an electric car mimicking the sound of an internal combustion engine.

-Some videogames incorporate skeuomorphism in their user interfaces, an example being Highfleet.

-Painted lines on the road can serve as skeuomorphs of cattle grids.
-The light-dark pattern of lines on pavement resembles a true cattle grid to animals, and by association think they will not be able to cross.